hailpam/tech-interview-handbook/systems/README.md

 - Ranking may be stored directly in the Trie, requiring then some special attention in terms of scalability.
 - Ingestion and data collection for ranking is a challenging task in its own: prefixes need to be ranked in order to provide a relevant and precise user experience.

+## Designing TikTok
+Worth watching also this [video](https://www.youtube.com/watch?v=Z-0g_aJL5Fw&t=36s) which walks through a solution.

+A few takewaways:
+- Like for the YouTube case, the video size might be an issue and the caching is very important
+- Two important levels of caching: internal caching and external caching.
+Internal caching might be just a simple Redis/Memcached, instead external caching might be a CDN.
+- Separation of endpoints and specific design for each it is very important: make sure that there is consistency.
+- The choice between SQL Vs NoSQL is subtle.
+In case of metadata, if the volumes are not outrageously big, SQL might work just fine as it is very optimized for write and read.

 ## Designing Facebook's Newsfeed
 TBD.
 Maybe, a good exercise! :)